larson-group/clubb_release/postprocessing/run_comparisons/readme.txt

 different sets of GrADS output, compare each variable within the files, and tell you which fields differ.

-I wrote this because I was make infinitesimal changes in the code between each individual run and the binary data files produced were not identical.
-All of the "usual" fields I checked (cf, rcm, thlm, wp2zt) were identical over the course of the run, so instead checking each of 400 fields by hand, I decided to write a script to do it for me.
+Michael Falk wrote this because he was making infinitesimal changes in the code between each individual run and the binary data files produced were not identical.
+All of the "usual" fields he checked (cf, rcm, thlm, wp2zt) were identical over the course of the run, so instead checking each of 400 fields by hand, he decided to write a script to do it for him.

 The script itself contains documentation at its beginning.